oplS15projects/Racket-QA/QA-Email/Documentation/Racket QA Email Functionality.md

 The list box on the left side of the dialog contains the names of the existing mailing lists.
 It will be empty when the user first launches this dialog.
 The user can create a new mailing list by using the drop down control below the list box and selecting 'Add mailing list...'.
 The list box on the right side shows all the entries that are in the currently selected mailing list.
 A mailing list entry consists of a name and an email address.
 The user can use the 3 buttons (Edit, Add, Delete) on the right side to configure each entry.

+This UI is designed to completely separate the user experience in managing mailing lists from the internal implementations of how mailing lists are actually stored in the user's storage.
+The user will never have to "load a mailing list file" or "save the current addresses to a file" in order to manage mailing lists.
+All are done automatically by the UI when the user creates or deletes a mailing list, or adds or removes an entry in a mailing list.

 `open-manage-mailing-list-dialog-box` has optional argument `command` which allows returning the list of email addresses in the selected mailing list when the dialog is closed.
 This may be used to ask the user to select a mailing list for the purpose of sending a mass email.
 Here is the signature and usage example of `open-manage-mailing-list-dialog-box` procedure.

 ```